 Leaving the European Union will mean changes and the government has launched a website to help people and businesses prepare as best they can.

-Salford City Council is prepared to respond should any of this speculation turn into reality.
+Salford City Council is prepared to respond if any of the speculation about emergencies or problems turns into reality.
 It’s all part of the council’s planning and readiness to deal with a wide range of emergency situations, many of which, fortunately, never arise.

 Applications for settled status must be made online and there is free internet access and help to get online at every Salford Gateway centre and libraries.